 Fellowship Description and Guidelines

-The Trustees of the Loeb Classical Library Foundation announce funding of four two-year postdoctoral fellowships to be held in the academic years 2021–2023.
-[A further four fellowships will be funded for the academic years 2022–2024] The details for the first round of competition for these fellowships are as follows:
+The Trustees of the Loeb Classical Library Foundation have announced the second round of funding of four two-year postdoctoral fellowships to be held in the academic years 2022–2024.
+The details for of the competition for these fellowships are as follows:

 Stipend: $50,000 plus reimbursements for health benefits (to $5000) if needed, and for modest moving expenses (to $1500) where needed to take advantage of a Visiting Scholar status (on which see further below); $2000 research fund.